amnshrestha/openFace-mac-installation-wiki/Command-line-arguments.md

    `-op <filename>` location of output file for 3D landmark points and head pose

+   `-gaze` indicate that gaze estimation should be performed

    `-oi <filename>` location of output image with landmarks

    `-root <dir>` the root directory so `-f`, `-of`, `-op`, and `-oi` can be specified relative to it